MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 `-id -p 8 -m 20 -t 16 -l 32`

-Thes paramaters are more reasonable, taking less than **1 minute**.
+These parameters are more reasonable, taking less than **1 minute**.

 * * *